Data Processing Schedule

 (iii) Part C: in accordance with the criteria set out in Clause 13(a) of the EU Standard Contractual Clauses; and

-Each party enters into this paragraph 4.2 for and on behalf of itself and all of its relevant Affiliates and warrants that it has full authority to enter into such clauses and to vary or terminate them on behalf of its Affiliates.
+4.3.3 Each Party enters into this paragraph 4.3 for and on behalf of itself and all of its relevant Affiliates and warrants that it has full authority to enter into such clauses and to vary or terminate them on behalf of its Affiliates.

-4.5 To the extent UK Standard Contractual Clauses are required under paragraph 4.4, if the competent United Kingdom authority issues alternative standard contractual clauses to the UK Standard Contractual Clauses, then Sensat shall use such new standard contractual clauses.
+4.5 To the extent UK Standard Contractual Clauses are required under paragraph 4.4, if the competent United Kingdom authority issues alternative standard contractual clauses to the UK Addendum, then Sensat shall use such new standard contractual clauses.

 4.7 Transfers to Customer: Where the Customer, its Affiliates, or Users are located in a third country outside of the EEA or the UK (as appropriate) that has not been designated by the European Commission or the appropriate UK supervisory authority (as appropriate) as ensuring an adequate level of protection pursuant to EU Privacy Laws or UK Privacy Laws (as appropriate), and Sensat is required to transfer Processor Data to it or them, the Customer acknowledges that Sensat may not be able to ensure that such transfer is subject to appropriate safeguards.
 The Customer nevertheless instructs Sensat to undertake such transfers as required for the proper provision of the Services.

-4.8.
-In the event of any inconsistency between this DPS and the EU Standard Contractual Clauses or UK Standard Contractual Clauses (as appropriate), the EU Standard Contractual Clauses or UK Standard Contractual Clauses (as appropriate) shall take priority over the inconsistent provisions of this DPS in those circumstances in which they apply.
+4.8 In the event of any inconsistency between this DPS and the EU Standard Contractual Clauses or UK Addendum (as appropriate), the EU Standard Contractual Clauses or UK Addendum (as appropriate) shall take priority over the inconsistent provisions of this DPS in those circumstances in which they apply.

 Exhibit A to the DPS: Description of transfer